hackclub/the-trail/README.md

 You also need to build a circuit board (you'll hear these referred to as PCBs or simply "boards").

 You probably don't know how to build a circuit board, BUT HEY DON'T WORRY!
 That's totally okay.

+Right now, all you need to do is come up with an idea for something you'd love to build for The Trail and make a Pull Request to add it to our "equipment" folder.